nbfigueroa/SPCM-CRP/README.md

 Website: https://github.com/nbfigueroa/SPCM-CRP
 Author: Nadia Figueroa (nadia.figueroafernandez AT epfl.ch)

 This repo provides code for running the Non-parametric Spectral Clustering algorithm on Covariance Matrix Datasets (SPCM-CRP-MM) introduced in [1].
-In a nutshell, **SPCM-CRP** is a similarity-dependent Chinese Restaurant process.
-Where the similarity matrix comes from the Spectral Polytope Covariance Matrix Similarity function and the non-parametric clustering is applied on the spectral manifold of the similarity function.
+In a nutshell, **SPCM-CRP-MM** is a similarity-dependent Chinese Restaurant Process Mixture Model.
+Where the similarity matrix comes from the Spectral Polytope Covariance Matrix Similarity function and the non-parametric clustering is applied on the spectral manifold induced from the similarity function.

 ### Illustrative Example
 To highlight the power of the proposed method, we consider a dataset of 5 Covariance Matrices of 3-dimensions, which can be illustrated as ellipsoids in 3D space: